 Chris joined mySociety as a developer in April 2013.
 He’s contributed to the Pombola and FixMyStreet projects, and is currently part of the SocietyWorks team.

 Before joining mySociety, Chris worked as a freelancer and for various web development agencies.

 Chris is currently based in Cheltenham, where he can often be found foraging, brewing wine, making jams and chutneys and occasionally trying to play badminton.

 Moray joined the SocietyWorks team in 2021, a very welcome pair of hands to help us meet increasing demand for our commercial services.

 FixMyStreet is under a continuous process of development, so there’s always plenty to do: making refinements, adding new features and keeping everything running smoothly to help citizens report local street issues as quickly and simply as possible.

 In a previous job, Moray was also working for the general good: “At Citizens Advice, I was involved in collecting stories around the ill effects of payday loans, which were then passed on to the ombudsman.
 This work helped bring about far better regulation of the sector.”

-Located in Northampton, Moray enjoys the outdoors — “I’ve walked the complete Ridgeway in parts over weekends” — films and theatre, and is “a lapsed Amateur dramatics member and lapsed aikidoka”.
+Located in Wales, Moray enjoys the outdoors — “I’ve walked the complete Ridgeway in parts over weekends” — films and theatre, and is “a lapsed Amateur dramatics member and lapsed aikidoka”.

 Lizetta joined us in 2021 as a Delivery Manager, with a mission to help us ensure that every client gets a good, streamlined project delivery experience.